 Homo Mycelium is an art and research project exploring fungal networks and interrelation - the 'mycorrhizal network'.

-The wider project emerges alongside and through Mycorrhizal Meditation (Mm), a newly commissioned sound-art work for Are We All Addicts Now?, an enquiry by artist Katriona Beales into the normalization of addictive behaviours through our everyday interactions with digital devices, to be exhibited at Furtherfield Gallery Sep - Nov 2017.
+The project emerged alongside and through Mycorrhizal Meditation (Mm), a newly commissioned sound-art work for Are We All Addicts Now?, an enquiry by artist Katriona Beales into the normalization of addictive behaviours through our everyday interactions with digital devices, to be exhibited at Furtherfield Gallery 16 Sep - 12 Nov 2017.

 Mm will be delivered as a free download, accessed via posters in the gallery and across Finsbury Park.
 Mm incorporates a spoken-word guided meditation that choreographs a connective journey through the human body and down into a dynamic, semiotic underworld of living soil and mycorrhizal network, with sound recordings made in wooded places, including movement and rhythm captured from microphones hidden underground and inside trees.
 It complicates a notion of nature as ‘ultimate digital detox’, and guides the user towards the startling interconnectivity of beyond-human nature, the ‘wood-wide-web’ that predates our digital connectivity by millennia.